landowskitomasz/bpel4mobile/examples/hotel/README.md

 * BPEL process engine - communication beetwen all systems will occur while web services, we will use bepl to coordinate that comunication and to implement main concepts of our BPMN process.

 * BPEL 4 PEOPLE middleware - this sub system is responsible for reciving mobile requests from bpel process and distribute this request to mobile application users.
-This is description how to use BPEL 4 MOBILE as a middleware beetwen bpel and mobile apps.
+This is demonstration how to use BPEL 4 MOBILE as a middleware beetwen BPEL and mobile apps.

 * Android application - this is Supervisor and Cleaning lady application.
 It will recive list of rooms to clean up and allove users to perform clean up or verify operations.

 What about web services?

-* Hotel management system - will start clean up process calling BPEL start event web service, and will recive result using callback web service.
+1 Hotel management system - will start clean up process calling BPEL start event web service, and will recive result using callback web service.
 Services:
 ..* cleanUpRoomCallback
-* BPEL process engine - will recive clean up request, send request to cleaning lady and recive callback then send request to supervisor and recive callback.
+2 BPEL process engine - will recive clean up request, send request to cleaning lady and recive callback then send request to supervisor and recive callback.
 As a output will call callback from \
 Hotem management system.
 Services:
 ..* startProcess
 ..* cleanUpRoomCallback
 ..* verifyCleanUpCallback
-* BPEL 4 PEOPLE middleware - will recive clean up request for cleanning laydy and verify clean up for supervisor.
+3 BPEL 4 PEOPLE middleware - will recive clean up request for cleanning laydy and verify clean up for supervisor.
 When mobile users finishes tasks will call back to process.
 Services:
 ..* cleanUp
 ..* verify
-* Mobile applications will comunicate with middle ware via REST API, will not provide any web service.
+4 Mobile applications will comunicate with middle ware via REST API, will not provide any web service.